stdonato/glpi-modifications/README.md

 - Tickets indicators for users
 - Add your logo at login page

-Installs like any other GLPI plugin.

 ONLY FOR LINUX SERVERS.

+- Use only the compatible version for your GLPI
-- Before install remove any previous versions of plugin.
+- Before install new versions, remove any previous versions of plugin.